viamrobotics/docs/docs/services/navigation/compass-heading.md

 linkTitle: "Compass Heading"
 weight: 10
 type: "docs"
-description: "How Viam reads and utilizes the compass heading measurements reported by some models of movement sensor."
+description: "How to use compass heading measurements reported by some models of movement sensor."
 ---

-How Viam's platform reads and utilizes the compass heading measurements reported as `Readings` by the following {{< glossary_tooltip term_id="model" text="models" >}} of [movement sensor](/components/movement-sensor/) components:
+Compass heading measurements are read by the following {{< glossary_tooltip term_id="model" text="models" >}} of [movement sensor](/components/movement-sensor/):

 - [gps-nmea](/components/movement-sensor/gps/gps-nmea/)
 - [gps-nmea-rtk-pmtk](/components/movement-sensor/gps/gps-nmea-rtk-pmtk/)